AlexandreCK/ING-BUS/README.md

 ### Running The Project

    To start the project run:

    ```sh
    cd ing-bus
    npm run dev
    ```

    This will start the development server and you can view the project by navigating to the provided link in the console in your web browser.
-   If you run into an "operation not permitted error", navigate to this path \ing-bus\node_modules\.vite, delete the "deps" directorty and try again.
+   *If you run into an "operation not permitted error", navigate to this path \ing-bus\node_modules\ .vite, delete the "deps" directory and run again the "npm run dev" command.*

 ## Usage

 ### Interactive Map

 - **View Route**: Check out the bus route and office locations on the map.